metaboliteid/chesshub/index.markdown

 ---
 # Feel free to add content and custom Front Matter to this file.
 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults
+title: Home
 layout: home
 ---

+## The CHESS-hub's mission

-The CHESS-hub’s mission is to advance the field of chemical structural elucidation for metabolite identification and biomarker discovery through collaboration, knowledge exchange and training.
+is to advance the field of chemical structural elucidation for metabolite identification and biomarker discovery through collaboration, knowledge exchange and training.

 We aim to